Macedonian Ruins

 It makes no sense that we, who represent the body of Christ, i.e. already joined with or in Him, can also be the bride awaiting a future union with Christ.

-It would seem to me to be significant that at the second coming, Jesus "lands" at Jerusalem (Acts 1:9-11), not Rome or any other location identified as the hub of the Ekklesia.
+It would seem to me to be significant that at the second coming, Jesus "lands" at Jerusalem, not Rome or any other location identified as the hub of the Ekklesia.
 Coming with Him is an unidentified host.
-Could they be the Christian Gentiles accompanying the bridegroom as he (and they) come for the bride—allegorically called Jerusalem—consisting of true Israelites purified by the refining fire called "the time of Jacob's trouble?"
+Could this host be the Christian Gentiles, the body of the Christ (bridegroom), as he (and they) come for their bride—allegorically called Jerusalem (Revelation 21:2)—consisting of true Israelites purified by the refining fire called "the time of Jacob's trouble?"

 In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east...
 (Zechariah 14:4)